Konfekt/FastFold/doc/FastFold.txt

   g:fastfold_togglehook = 1` to your `.vimrc`.

-  The exact list of these standard keystrokes is `zx,zX,za,zA,zo,zO,zc,zC,zr,zR,zm,zM,zi` and it can be customized by changing the global variable `g:mapsuffixes` (that defaults to `let g:mapsuffixes = ['x','X','a','A','o','O','c','C','r','R','m','M','i','n','N']`).
+  The exact list of these standard keystrokes is `zx,zX,za,zA,zo,zO,zc,zC,zr,zR,zm,zM,zi,zn,zN` and it can be customized by changing the global variable `g:mapsuffixes` (that defaults to `let g:mapsuffixes = ['x','X','a','A','o','O','c','C','r','R','m','M','i','n','N']`).